Walking & cycling changes

 Hounslow to Brentford walking and cycling changes (Cycleway 9)

 We want to hear your thoughts on the future of this project.
 Have your say on Cycleway 9 proposals until 16 February 2022.

 We want to hear from Londoners about their experience of using our schemes and the impact they're having.

-We're running consultations on any new walking and cycling schemes that are introduced using an experimental traffic order.
+We've been running consultations on new walking and cycling schemes that are to be introduced using an experimental traffic order.
 Any consultations started since May 2021 are on our Have your say website.